ItzzRitik/AcademicCalendar/README.md

     • Student Login

 ### Faculty Login
 Faculty can login just by entering their **Faculty ID**.
-After logging in Faculty Portal will be displayed where, they can upload any unformatted pdf/doc file.
+After logging in Faculty Portal will be displayed, where user can select any unformatted pdf/doc file.
+After selecting an appropriate doccument file, application will process the file and upload a packed dataset on firebase database.
+User can now logout.